Preventing Adverse Cardiac Events in Chronic Obstructive Pulmonary Disease (PACE in COPD)

 Aim/Hypothesis: We aim to assess the efficacy of proactive treatment of cardiac risk in people with COPD.
 We hypothesise that treating known and undiagnosed CVD in COPD will improve both cardiac and respiratory outcomes.

-Research Methodology: This is a double-blind, randomised placebo-controlled trial conducted in 23 sites in Australia, New Zealand, India and Sri Lanka.
-1164 participants with COPD will be recruited to the trial.
+Research Methodology: : This is a double-blind, randomized placebo-controlled trial conducted in 23 sites in Australia, New Zealand, India and Sri Lanka.

 The study will enrol participants with moderate to severe COPD, aged 40-85 years.
 Participants will be symptomatic from their COPD and have a post-bronchodilator Forced Expiratory Volume in 1 second (FEV1) ≥ 30% and ≤ 70% predicted and a history of at least one exacerbation requiring systemic corticosteroids, antibiotics, or both in the prior 24 months.
 The intervention treatment will continue for 24 months.